Qiskit/qiskit-addon-cutting/docs/explanation/index.rst

 Current limitations
 -------------------
 * The workflow only allows taking the *expectation value* of observables with respect to a circuit.
-Limited support for reconstructing an output probability distribution may be added to a future version of CKT (see issue `#259 <https://github.com/Qiskit-Extensions/circuit-knitting-toolbox/issues/259>`__).
+Limited support for reconstructing an output probability distribution may be added to a future version of this package (see issue `#259 <https://github.com/Qiskit/qiskit-addon-cutting/issues/259>`__).
 * Due to current code limitations, some of the generated subexperiments are redundant.
 This can result in more subexperiments than expected, particularly when using wire cutting.
-This is tracked by issue `#262 <https://github.com/Qiskit-Extensions/circuit-knitting-toolbox/issues/262>`__.
+This is tracked by issue `#262 <https://github.com/Qiskit/qiskit-addon-cutting/issues/262>`__.

 References
 ----------